EfratGutman/CloudProject/README.md

 *node app.js*

-Great!Now you get an available port
+Now a port is available

-Open your Google and write the following URL:*"http://localhost: the port you get*" *For example:http://localhost:3000*
+Open Google and write the following URL:*"http://localhost: the port you get*" *For example:http://localhost:3000*